Ganeshpuri

 Falling for the “bow to the guru” trap, as I did then, God barely got a mention, and when He was mentioned, it was all very awkward.

-Feeling a lesser person when following someone who has apparently gained enlightenment or claim they are a spokesperson for the divine, this is what sets up lessons for the one in control as they do nothing to dispel the illusion of “high and low”, and where they have the mindset of “what I have attained you never will”.
+Feeling a lesser person when following someone who has apparently gained enlightenment or where they claim they are a spokesperson for the divine when they are anything but, this is what sets up lessons for the one in control when they do nothing to dispel the illusion of “high and low”, and where they have the mindset of “what I have attained you never will”.

 When the curtain was finally pulled from my eyes it was the revelation of my life, and I cried healing tears for minutes as years of subservience and illusion was dissolved.